 Rebekah and Rachel are another sibling duo in Louisiana that are looking for a nurturing family.
 They share a loving bond and wish to be adopted together.

-“Rachel is an affectionate fun loving 16-year-old who loves her younger sister very much.
+“Rachel is an affectionate fun-loving 16-year-old who loves her younger sister very much.
 She enjoys reading and writing her personal thoughts and feelings in her journal.
 Rachel has a great sense of humor and adapts well to new environments.
 Rebekah is also an affectionate 14-year-old that enjoys watching cartoons.
 She requires extra attention and guidance; however, she responds well to her older sister, Rachel.
 Rebekah has expressed that she loves playing outside and interacting with family and friends.

 Both girls have a desire to be adopted together and would love to have a forever family.
 They are looking for a family who is willing to assist both girls in reaching their future goals and dreams.”

-For more photolistings of children waiting for adoption in Louisiana, you can find many more profiles on Adoption.com’s photolisting page.
-This photolisting page gives you a glimpse of the many faces of children in Louisiana who are needing parents who can provide a family environment to grow up in.
+For more photo listings of children waiting for adoption in Louisiana, you can find many more profiles on Adoption.com’s photolisting page.
+This photo listing page gives you a glimpse of the many faces of children in Louisiana who are needing parents who can provide a family environment to grow up in.
 These faces can melt anyone’s heart, especially knowing that the greatest hope for these children is to someday be part of a family.
 These faces are also a great example of why adoption through foster care in Louisiana is so important.
-Many prospective adoptive parents would rather proceed with an infant adoption, but adoption in Louisiana through foster care is also an amazing avenue to pursue if it’s right for your family.
+Many prospective adoptive parents would rather proceed with infant adoption, but adoption in Louisiana through foster care is also an amazing avenue to pursue if it’s right for your family.
 For more information regarding adopting through foster care, visit this article titled, “Foster Care Adoption” written by Rebekah Yahoves.
 In this article, Yahoves provides loads of helpful information regarding the facts and benefits of adopting through foster care.
 She also provides a motivational point of this type of love.
 She writes, “If you feel called to raise a child who is desperate for a warm, loving family, foster care adoption may be a wonderful option for you.
 As always, lots of careful consideration and a supportive community are important as you make this life-changing decision.
 You can be the caring adult that changes the direction of the life of a child.”

-Adoption is a way to grow your family in a special and unique way.
+Adoption is a way to grow your family especially and uniquely.
 Providing unconditional love and support for a child in need is such a rewarding experience for everyone involved.
 You are choosing to change a child’s life in one of the best ways possible.
 In turn, you are allowing your life and your family’s life to change and grow in the process.
 You are choosing to love a child as your own, no matter how hard it may become.
 You are choosing to dedicate yourself and your family to a lifelong decision that will be amazing and also hard at times.
 It will be worth it.
 We are going to explore more specifics on adoption in Louisiana!
 Let me share with you some helpful information that may guide you through the specific laws and requirements.

 Adoption Laws in Louisiana according to Children’s Code Art.
 1167-1270

-Currently, every state sets up their own adoption laws.
+Currently, every state sets up its own adoption laws.
 Therefore, these laws differ from state to state.
 For example, some states have age restrictions and require a prospective adoptive parent to be older than the adoptee by a specific number of years.
 This is not the case in Louisiana.
-Additionally, Louisiana is only one of six states that requires a person to be at least 18 years old in order to become an adoptive parent.
+Additionally, Louisiana is only one of six states that requires a person to be at least 18 years old to become an adoptive parent.
 The laws also vary by state regarding the time period a birth parent has to reclaim a child.
 More adoption laws specific to the state of Louisiana are listed below:

 – Age That a Child’s Consent Is Needed?
 Not Required.